python-intelhex/intelhex/Readme.txt

 This work implements HEX (also known as Intel HEX) file format reader and convertor to binary form as python script.

-Script intelhex.py contain implementation of HEX file reader and convertor as IntelHex class.
-You also may use this script as standalone hex-to-bin convertor.
+Python package **intelhex** contains implementation of HEX file reader and convertor as IntelHex class.
+You also may use ``hex2bin.py`` script as handy hex-to-bin convertor.

 License